chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

      68. Likewise, Open the Amazon.com.au website by saying "open Amazon.com.au" or "open Amazon.com.au website".

 35. Search many websites like YouTube, Google (with Google Images, Google News etc.), Bing, Yahoo, DuckDuckGo, Wikipedia, Wiktionary, and many more just by saying "search (the name of the website) on (the thing you want to search on the website.).
 For example,
-    - If you want to search for "Python" on YouTube, you can say "search Python on YouTube".
+    1. If you want to search for "Python" on YouTube, you can say "search Python on YouTube".
-    - If you want to search for "Python" on Google, you can say "search Python on Google".
+    2. If you want to search for "Python" on Google, you can say "search Python on Google".
-    - If you want to search for "Python" on Google Images, you can say "search Python on Google Images".
+    3. If you want to search for "Python" on Google Images, you can say "search Python on Google Images".
-    - Weather you want to search for "Python" on Google News, you can say "search Python on Google News".
+    4. Weather you want to search for "Python" on Google News, you can say "search Python on Google News".
-    - If you want to search for "Python" on Google Maps, you can say "search Python on Google Maps".
+    5. If you want to search for "Python" on Google Maps, you can say "search Python on Google Maps".
-    - If you want to search for "Python" on Google Scholar, you can say "search Python on Google Scholar".
+    6. If you want to search for "Python" on Google Scholar, you can say "search Python on Google Scholar".

 36. Translate the English to many other languages just saying "translate (the sentence you want to translate) to (the language to which you want to translate the sentence)" example "translate hello to Spanish" will translate the English sentence "hello" to Spanish.
 The supported languages are :
-        - Arabic
-        - Bengali
-        - Bulgarian
-        - Catalan
-        - Chinese
-        - Croatian
-        - Czech
-        - Danish
-        - Dutch
-        - ESPAÑOL
-        - ESTONIAN
-        - FINNISH
-        - Greek
-        - Hebrew
-        - Hindi
-        - Hungarian
-        - Indonesian
-        - Italian
-        - Japanese
-        - Korean
-        - Latvian
-        - Lithuanian
-        - Malay
-        - Norwegian
-        - Persian
-        - Polish
-        - Portuguese
-        - Romanian
-        - Russian
-        - Serbian
-        - Slovak
-        - Spanish
-        - Swedish
-        - And many more.
+    1. Afrikaans
+    2. Albanian
+    3. Amharic
+    4. Arabic
+    5. Armenian
+    6. Azerbaijani
+    7. Basque
+    8. Belarusian
+    9. Bengali
+    10. Bosnian
+    11. Bulgarian
+    12. Catalan
+    13. Cebuano
+    14. Chichewa
+    15. Chinese (Simplified)
+    16. Chinese (Traditional)
+    17. Corsican
+    18. Croatian
+    19. Czech
+    20. Danish
+    21. Dutch
+    22. English
+    23. Esperanto
+    24. Estonian
+    25. Filipino
+    26. Finnish
+    27. French
+    28. Frisian
+    29. Galician
+    30. Georgian
+    31. German
+    32. Greek
+    33. Gujarati
+    34. Haitian Creole
+    35. Hausa
+    36. Hawaiian
+    37. Hebrew
+    38. Hindi
+    39. Hmong
+    40. Hungarian
+    41. Icelandic
+    42. Igbo
+    43. Indonesian
+    44. Irish
+    45. Italian
+    46. Japanese
+    47. Javanese
+    48. Kannada
+    49. Kazakh
+    50. Khmer
+    51. Korean
+    52. Kurdish (Kurmanji)
+    53. Kyrgyz
+    54. Lao
+    55. Latin
+    56. Latvian
+    57. Lithuanian
+    58. Luxembourgish
+    59. Macedonian
+    60. Malagasy
+    61. Malay
+    62. Malayalam
+    63. Maltese
+    64. Maori
+    65. Marathi
+    66. Mongolian
+    67. Myanmar (Burmese)
+    68. Nepali
+    69. Norwegian
+    70. Odia
+    71. Pashto
+    72. Persian
+    73. Polish
+    74. Portuguese
+    75. Punjabi
+    76. Romanian
+    77. Russian
+    78. Samoan
+    79. Scots Gaelic
+    80. Serbian
+    81. Sesotho
+    82. Shona
+    83. Sindhi
+    84. Sinhala
+    85. Slovak
+    86. Slovenian
+    87. Somali
+    88. Spanish
+    89. Sundanese
+    90. Swahili
+    91. Swedish
+    92. Tajik
+    93. Tamil
+    94. Telugu
+    95. Thai
+    96. Turkish
+    97. Ukrainian
+    98. Urdu
+    99. Uzbek
+    100. Vietnamese
+    101. Welsh
+    102. Xhosa
+    103. Yiddish
+    104. Yoruba
+    105. Zulu

 37. Answer to many questions like :-
     1. What is your name?